ShaySkitel/ShaySkitel/README.md

-- 👋 Hi, I’m @ShaySkitel
+- 👋 Hi, I’m @ShaySkitel.
-- 👀 I’m interested in ... well, programming
+- 👀 I’m interested in fullstack web development.
-- 🌱 I’m currently learning ... web development, always. its evolving all the time!
+- 🌱 I’m currently learning ... you guessed it, fullstack web development!

 <!---
 ShaySkitel/ShaySkitel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.